Raymacmillan/GDGHackathonApp/README.md

 Limited offline notifications led to intergrating OneSignal

 ### Local Storage Contraints
-Data is device-specific, lacking cross-device synchronization
+Data is device-specific, lacking cross-device synchronization.
+Proposed backend intgration as a future improvement

 ### Date Formatting Issues
-Managing various data formats caused initial errors but was resolved with robust parsing techniques.
+Managing various data formats caused initial errors but was resolved with robust parsing techniques using Javascript utilities.

 ### Clustered Events and less Restricted Working Space
 Resolved this by introducing button to toggle when to show the upcoming events due to limited space on screen and introduding two way view of events(left and right)